krothenbaum/mtg-draft-tracker-server/README.md

 -----------------------------------
 ### [Live App](https://radiant-atoll-26052.herokuapp.com/)

-MTG Draft Tracker allows users a central place to track thier draft results and win rate.
+MTG Draft Tracker allows users a central place to track their draft results and win rate.

 The app allows users to add, update, and delete draft records.